 Just because you aren’t working, don’t distance yourself from your profession.
 Keeping up-to-date with the latest news and happenings will keep you connected to your network and ensure your skills and knowledge remain relevant.
-The ICAEW and CABA hold a range of events for past and present ICAEW members and ACA students.
+The ICAEW and CABA hold a range of online and face-to-face events for past and present ICAEW members and ACA students.
 Take a look at what’s coming up.

 4. Stay healthy